 PC Magazine, Feb 27th, 2008

 "American Project Promises to Hunt Terrorist on the Internet."
 In a first reading, the name may even cause terror: Dark Web Project.
-(For full article, click here (html - Portuguese) or click here (pdf - translated).)
+(For translated article, click here (pdf - translated).)

 O Globo Online, December 12th, 2007